UtrechtUniversity/yoda/docs/design/metadata-form.md

 ## Generic implementation
 The metadata form handling is technically implemented in a generic manner.

-Within YoDa is it used in
+Within Yoda is it used in
 - RESEARCH area
 to view/edit/add metadata for a dataset that will be placed in the vault.
 All in terms of the corresponding community
 - VAULT area
 to view/edit/add the metatadata that accompanied a datasets when accepted for the vault.
 All in terms of the corresponding community
 - DATAREQUEST module
-Given the generic implementation of the form it is utilised in a whole different context for the DATAREQUEST module within YoDa.
+Given the generic implementation of the form it is utilized in a whole different context for the DATAREQUEST module within Yoda.

 *Only the Research and Vault implementation is discussed in this document.*